particle-iot-archived/docs-old/src/content/firmware.md

     }
   } else {
-    // if no client is yet connected, check for a new connection client = server.available();
+    // if no client is yet connected, check for a new connection
+    //NOTE: This must execute at least once to begin listening for a connection. client = server.available();
   }
 }